kevinliu0605/kevinliu0605/README.md

 ### Hi there, I'm Hanwen Liu 👋

-### I'm a graduated student from PSU EECS Class of 2021 🎓
+### I'm a undergraduated student from PSU EECS Class of 2021 🎓

 - 🌱 I’m currently learning everything
 - 👯 I’m looking for a great oppurtunity to collaborate with other people